zh012/ensime-vim/README.md

     $ export BROWSER=firefox

-*If this variable is pointing to a script, make sure the shebang line (`#!/bin/bash` or whatever) is on top of the file to be executed properly.*
+*If this variable is pointing to a script, make sure the shebang line (`#!/bin/bash` or whatever) is on top of the file.
+Otherwise, it won't be executed.*

 You also need the [ensime-sbt](https://github.com/ensime/ensime-sbt) plugin.
 You can install it with a pretty one-liner (make sure `0.3.2` is the latest released version):